apnadkarni/blt/man/datatable.rst

     is converted to an integer.

   *boolean*
     Values in the column are booleans.
-Each value in the column is converted to an boolean.
+Acceptable boolean values are "0", "false", "no", "off", "1", "true", "yes", or "on".
+The values is converted to 0 (false) or 1 (true).

   *time*
     Values in the column are timestamps.
-Each value in the column is converted to an double representation of the time.
+The timestamps can be in any form accepts by the **blt::date** command.
+Each value in the column is converted to a double precision number representing the time.

   *blob*
     Values in the column are blobs.

 *tableName* **column unset**  *column* ?\ *row* ... \?

-  Unsets the values of the specified column.  *Column* may be a label, index, or tag, but may not represent more than one column.
-  One or more *row* and *value* pairs may be specified.
-  *Row* may be a row label, index, or tag.
-It specifies the row whose value is to be unset.
+  Unsets the cell values of *column*.  *Column* may be a label, index, or tag, but may not represent more than one column.
+Bu default all cells in *column* are unset, but one or more *row* and *value* pairs are specified, only those cells at *row*, *column* are unset.  *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").

 *tableName* **column values**  *column* ?\ *valueList*?

-  Gets or sets the values of the specified column.  *Column* may be a label, index, or tag, but may not represent more than one column.
-  If *valueList* is present, then the values of the table are set from the elements of the list.
-If there are more values in the list than rows in the table, the table is extended.
-If there are less, the remaining rows remain the same.
+  Gets or sets the cell values of *column*.  *Column* may be a label, index, or tag, but may not represent more than one column.
+If no *valueList* argument is present, this command returns the values of all the cells in *column*.
+Otherwise this command sets the cell values of *column* from the elements of the list *valueList*.
+If there are more values in *valueList* than rows in the table, the table is extended.
+If there are less, the remaining cells remain the same.

 *tableName* **copy** *srcTable*

-  Makes a copy of *srcTable in *tableName*.
-All previous rows, column, cells, and tags in *tableName* are first removed.
+  Makes a copy of *srcTable in *tableName*.  *SrcTable* is the another datatable.
+Any datatable data in *tableName* (rows, column, cells, and tags) are first removed.

 *tableName* **dir** *path* ?\ *switches* ...\ ?

-  Fills the table with the directory listing specified by *path*.
+  Fills *tableName* with the directory listing specified by *path*.
 If *path* is a directory, then its entries are added to the table.
   *Switches* can be any of the following: